 In other words, gluten is a protein that is present in most carbohydrate foods most popularly in wheat that specific people cannot digest well.
-People who cannot consume gluten may have symptoms like vomiting, decrease in the health of their immune system, nausea, irritation and more.
+People who cannot consume gluten may have symptoms like vomiting, a decrease in the health of their immune system, nausea, irritation and more.
 Essentially, like any other allergic reaction, you may become uncomfortable.

 Here are some common foods that contain gluten in case you’re wondering.

-- Baked goods like cookies, cakes and pies.
+- Baked goods like cookies, cakes, and pies.

 - Cereals like corn flakes.

 - Breads like wheat bread or rye bread.